 When you buy Halloween decorations, look for ones that are made with eco-responsible materials or, at the very least, are high quality products that you can use for years and years (and then recycle).

 Better yet, make your own decorations.
-Like with costumes, there are dozens of ideas out there (like these or these) that you can make with construction paper, pumpkins, and other materials that can be easily recycled or composted after Halloween.
+Like with costumes, there are dozens of ideas out there (like these) that you can make with construction paper, pumpkins, and other materials that can be easily recycled or composted after Halloween.